pythonlessons/TensorFlow-object-detection-tutorial/3-4_part object detection grab screen/readme.md

 # TensorFlow Object Detection merged with grabscreen

 This is third part of our CS:GO object detection tutorial.
-In this part we are going to merge jupyter API code from 1-st tutorial with code from 2-nd tutorial where we tested 3 different ways of grabing screen.
+In this part we are going to merge jupyter API code from 1-st tutorial with code from 2-nd tutorial where we tested 3 different ways of grabbing screen.

 To begin, we're going to modify the notebook first by converting it to a .py file.
 If you want to keep it in a notebook, that's fine too.
 To convert, you can go to file > download as > python file.
 Once that's done, we're going to comment out the lines we don't need.

-Once you have you'r converted object detection file, go to your TensorFlow installation folder: research\object_detection\data an grab mscoco_label_map.pbtxt file, place it to you working directory.
+Once you have your converted object detection file, go to your TensorFlow installation folder: research\object_detection\data and grab mscoco_label_map.pbtxt file, place it to you working directory.

 Next you should download pretrained model from [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md/), I am using faster_rcnn_inception_v2_coco, so I recommend you to use the same, at least at the beginning.
 Take frozen_inference_graph.pb file and transfer it to your local working repository.

-So we begin by importing time, cv2, mss libraries, if you don't have them, install before moving forward.
+So we begin by importing time, CV2, MSS libraries.
+If you don't have them, install before moving forward.

-I personally imported line to dissable cuda devices, because I wanted to run this example on CPU, because runing tensorflow-gpu takes more time to startup in backend.
+I personally imported line to disable CUDA devices, because I wanted to run this example on CPU, because running tensorflow-gpu takes more time to startup in backend.
 ```
 os.environ['CUDA_VISIBLE_DEVICES'] = '-1'
 ```